chumaky/datero-docs/docs/administration/ipv6.md

   <figcaption>ENI Security Group with IPv6 support</figcaption>
 </figure>

-Now, you could access Datero web application by using the IPv6 address of the ECS task ENI.
+Now, you could access Datero web application by using the IPv6 address of the ECS task's ENI.
 Assuming you mapped the port `80` of the Datero container to the port `80` of the ECS task, just copy the IPv6 address from the ENI and paste it into the browser address bar in the square brackets `http://[ipv6_address]`.
-If you mapped to the different port, just append it to the address `http://[ipv6_address]:[port]`.
+If you mapped to the different port, just append it to the address `http://[ipv6_address]:port`.

 <figure markdown>
   ![Datero UI over IPv6](../images/clouds/aws/ecs_ipv6_datero_ui.jpg){ loading=lazy }